sspaink/ReleaseGoPresentation/README.md

 ![sinking](img/sinking.png)

-A deep dive into releasing Telegraf
+A deep dive into releasing a Go binary

 ## Speaker Introduction